Diseyi/lingo-frontend/README.md

-# Lingo-backend
+# Lingo-frontend

-The backend code base for lingo.
+The frontend code base for lingo.

 ## What is Lingo?